Have more questions?

 Checks are issued and mailed on or about the 20th and/or the last day of each month.
 If either of these days falls on the weekend or holiday, STUSCO will strive to issue checks on the preceding business day.
 Direct deposits are generally made within 2 business days after the royalty checks are issued.
 Oil revenue is normally paid within 30-60 days following the sales month.

-What is minimum pay amount?
+What is minimum payment amount?

 An owner must accumulate a minimum balance in their account of $100 in order for a check to be issued.
 The owner can submit a written request to be paid monthly for accumulations below $100.
-Note that we have a Minimum Release each year in September to all accounts with a balance of at least $5.
+Note that we have a Minimum Release each year in September to all accounts that have a balance of at least $5.

 Why does my monthly payment amount vary?

-Many factors may cause your payment to vary, including but not limited to, market conditions, suspended payments, adjustments (including any overpayments or underpayments), fluctuating commodity prices, regulatory or contractual changes, production volumes, seasonal conditions and routine maintenance or operating issues which may affect the volumes produced from a well during a given time period.
+Many factors may cause your payment to vary, including but not limited to market conditions, suspended payments, adjustments (including any overpayments or underpayments), fluctuating commodity prices, regulatory or contractual changes, production volumes, seasonal conditions and routine maintenance or operating issues which may affect the volumes produced from a well during a given time period.

 Why does my payment differ from others in my family?

 This can occur because ownership between family members may not be equal.
 Family members may be on a different payment schedule.
-This may occur, because one party has not provided STUSCO with required information (i.e. missing tax information) or some family members may own interest in other properties in addition to those commonly owned.
+This may occur because one party has not provided STUSCO with required information (i.e. missing tax information) or some family members may own interest in other properties in addition to those commonly owned.
 Other factors possibly causing variances between family member check amounts may be related to stale dated checks, returned checks and/or address changes.

 What should I do if I do not receive my revenue check?

 Due to potential postal delays, a revenue check may arrive a few days late on occasion.
-If you have not received a check by the 10th business day following the date of the check, please contact the Owner Relations.
+If you have not received a check by the 10th business day following the date of the check, please contact Lease Owner Relations.
 You may also sign up for Direct Deposit (EFT) to eliminate these kinds of delays.